This tiny Austin cemetery has been here for 162 years. Will construction force it out?

 At least six people are known to be buried at the Davidson-Littlepage Cemetery.
 Nancy Beam Pexa, a descendant of one of them, has done a lot of research on it.

-“I'm obsessed with genealogy and family history,” she says.
+“I'm obsessed with genealogy and family history,” she said.

 One of the people buried here is Nancy’s great-great-great grandmother, Martha Elizabeth (Burditt) Davidson.
 She was born in Tennessee on May 3, 1816, and died April 12, 1864.
 She had two children with her husband, Andrew Davidson.